Rigorous-Software-Engineering/sherlock/README.md

 root@<buggy_container_id>:/home/sherlock# ./sherlock.sh -s <seed> -t cbmc -o "<analyzer_options>" testfiles/testcomp22/nla-digbench-scaling/hard-u_valuebound100.c
 ```

+Here you need to replace `<seed>` with an integer seed and `<analyzer_options>` with the analyzer options that were used to find the bug, here `--unwind 1 --round-to-minus-inf --reachability-slice-fb --drop-unused-functions --max-field-sensitivity-array-size 1 --partial-loops --string-printable --arrays-uf-always`.
+You can find this information in the bug ID folders in sherlock/reproduce/ .

 **To find the full list of parameters of the sherlock command of a specific bug, please follow the instructions within each bug ID folder in the folder sherlock/reproduce/**

 If you want to reproduce the results for the baselines, build the Dockerfile in the directories `sherlock-MT` or `sherlock-MT+VR`,